DSR: Direct Simultaneous Registration for Multiple 3D Images: Introduction

-In this paper, we propose a novel direct simultaneous registration (DSR) method which optimizes global poses of a collection of 3D images directly based on image intensities.
-The conventional direct method is extended from commonly used pairwise registration scenario to multi-3D images registration by introducing a panoramic image in our proposed direct bundle adjustment (DBA) framework.
-And then, independence of poses from intensities of panoramic is proved so that poses can be optimized independently without considering intensities of the panoramic image to obtain exactly the same optimal results as the DBA method.
-For distinction, the method is named as DSR.
-The proposed DSR method retains the most important advantage of direct method, i.e. all intensity information of images is used, running in a simultaneous fashion and without any reference image, correspondences, or information reuse.
-DSR is an elegant way to obtain the optimal poses of local frames.
+In this paper, we propose a novel direct simultaneous registration (DSR) method which optimizes global poses of a collection of 3D images directly based on image intensity.
+The novelties of the paper include: 1) simultaneous registration is formulated as a direct bundle adjustment (DBA) problem, which redefines classical bundle adjustment (BA) \cite{triggs1999bundle} by jointly optimizing the poses of local frames and the intensities of the predefined panorama; 2) DBA uses intensity information directly instead of the extracted and matched feature points of the local 2D images in classical BA.
+Therefore, our method can deal with images lacking distinct features such as 3D TEE images; 3) importantly, we prove in DBA, the pose estimation is independent of the intensities of the panorama during the optimization process; 4) based on 3), we derive DSR that \textit{only} solves the poses \textit{without} solving the intensities of the panorama but obtaining the same poses as DBA.
+Simulated and in-vivo 3D TEE images are used to evaluate the proposed DSR method compared with pairwise~\cite{carminati2015reconstruction}, Lie normalization \cite{wachinger2007three}, sequential \cite{mao2021direct}, and APE \cite{wachinger2012simultaneous} methods.
+Running in a simultaneous fashion, DSR is an unbiased method that can employ all intensity information of images without information reuse, which is an elegant way to obtain the optimal poses of local frames with high accuracy.